TECHNICAL ARCHIVES - CLI REFERENCE

 PROMPT COMMAND

-The prompt command provides advanced AI prompt building capabilities with variable replacement and context enhancement.
-It supports system and user prompts, automatic content detection, and integration with external AI tools.
-This is your communication toolkit for crafting precise AI instructions in the wasteland.
+Build AI service prompts with variable replacement for external tools.
+Supports system and user prompts, automatic content detection, and integration with external AI tools.

 #### Basic Options